cecat/CeC-HA-Addons/addons/camera-volume/README.md

 in Frigate (if you use Frigate), which may have embedded credentials (so treat this as a secrets file).
 If you want to report less frequently than every 60s you can change the *stats_interval* value in this file.
-This configuration file will look something like this:
+This configuration file will look something like below.
+Put this file into */config*.

 ```
 mqtt: